The Problem

 Any time you embed a third-party widget that could be blocked:

-The pattern is always the same: set a timeout, show a fallback with a direct link, track how often it fires.
-If the fallback rate is high, consider making the direct link the primary UI instead of the embed.
+The pattern is always the same: set a timeout, show a fallback with a direct link, and track how often it fires.
+If the fallback rate turns out high, make the direct link the primary UI and drop the embed to secondary.